Pasture Mixes and Forage Grasses

 Intermediate Wheatgrass (20%)

 A cool season, tall, perennial, sod-forming grass with a vigorous root system similar to that of bromegrass.
-Intermediate wheatgrass is easy to establish and will grow to a height of about 3 to 4 feet.
+It is easy to establish.
 Growth starts in early spring.
 Though usually dormant during the dry hot summer months, it resumes growth in fall.
-A high yielding grass generally adapted to the northern Great Plains.
+A high-yielding grass generally adapted to the northern Great Plains.

 AC Saltlander Wheatgrass (20%)

-AC Saltlander Wheatgrass is a long-lived, cool season grass with a moderate amount of vegetative growth.
-It was developed as a hybrid between Quackgrass and Bluebunch Wheatgrass.
-It has a relatively high tolerance to soil salinity, superior to Crested and Intermediate Wheatgrasses and similar to Tall Wheatgrass.
+A long-lived perennial grass with a moderate amount of vegetative spread developed as a hybrid between quackgrass and blue bunch wheatgrass.
+It has demonstrated excellent salinity tolerance.
+Saltlander is superior in salt tolerance to Crested or Intermediate Wheatgrass and similar to Tall Wheatgrass.

 Slender Wheatgrass (20%)

-It is a short-lived, cool season perennial bunchgrass primarily used in seed mixtures due to its excellent seedling vigor, ease of establishment and fast growth.
-Established plants lose vigor and decline in abundance within 3 to 4 years.
-Slender wheatgrass improves stand productivity, especially in the first year, allowing other grasses to become better established.
-Its high tolerance to saline soils makes it a great addition to this mix.
+A short-lived, cool-season, perennial bunchgrass.
+It is primarily used in seed mixtures of introduced and native grasses due to its excellent seed vigor, ease of establishment, and fast growth.
+Plants lose vigor and decline in abundance within three to four years.
+Presence in mixtures improves stand productivity, especially during the first production year, until other grasses become better established.
+It possesses a high tolerance to saline-alkali soils.

 Smooth Bromegrass (20%)

-A cool season, long-lived perennial, sod-forming grass which spreads aggressively by creeping rhizomes.
-It is a very productive, nutritious and palatable forage grass that will withstand hot and dry weather during a long growing season.
+A cool season, long-lived perennial, sod-forming grass that grows 2 to 4 feet tall.
+Smooth Bromegrass spreads by creeping rhizomes and is one of the most productive nutritious and palatable forage grasses in the north-central states.
+It withstands hot, dry weather and has a long growing season.

 Recommended usage: Saline-salt areas that are difficult to get established.
-For land where nothing else will grow, used more for vegetative cover rather than hay production due to extreme conditions it is generally exposed to.
+Land, where nothing else will grow, is used more for vegetative cover rather than hay production due to the extreme conditions it is generally exposed to.

 Native Pasture™ Mix